idameitil/sdpl-utilizing-gts/README.md

 This will create the files `data/wzx.fasta`, `data/wzy.fasta` and `data/wzz.fasta`

 ### Expanding with Blast
+Copy fasta file with entries that need to be blasted to `/work3/idamei/wzy_blast/` on the HPC.

+On the HPC: `cd /work3/idamei/wzy_blast`

+Change inputfile to the name of the fasta in: `genscript.py`

+Then run `genscript.py > submit.sh`

+Check the generated folders in `run`and then run `sh submit.sh`

 ### Parsing Blast results
 To parse the blast expansion output files run `src/data-collection-and-preprocessing/parse-blast-results.py`